nci/scores/docs/contributing.md

 3. keep your feature branch rebased and up-to-date with the `scores` develop branch,
 4. when ready, submit a pull request to the develop branch of `scores`.

-**Note for new contributors:** we are still establishing the smoothest path for new contributors to make code contributions.
-If you aren't sure where or how to start, please email scores@bom.gov.au and we would be happy to help discuss your goals and work through any issues getting set up.
+Some developers like to prefix their branch names with a few digits to help disambiguate them.
+This is up to the developer and any approach to naming is welcome.
+If you have any questions about the development process, please feel free to email scores@bom.gov.au and someone from the development team will respond to your query.

 ### Submitting a Pull Request for a Feature, Improvement or Correction